What is the Crayfish Corps?

 How Can I Help?

-Crayfish Corps is active between May and August in order to catch the most rusty crayfish and to allow the stream time to rest.
+Crayfish Corps is active between May and August.
+This allows us to catch the most rusty crayfish and gives the stream time to rest in the off season.
 Crayfish removal is accomplished using hand nets and participants should be prepared to get in the stream and get wet!

 To join the Crayfish Corps visit volunteer.gov, or email our Natural Resources staff.